shourjoac/Premier_League_Scraping/README.md

-# PremFun
+# Scraping Premier League Data

-In this project, we will predict the winner of football matches in the English Premier League (EPL) by using data to extract meaning from recent trends.
+In this project, we will scrape data to eventually extract meaning from recent trends.

 **Enlisting the steps which helped me conceptualize and implement the project:**

 -   Scrape match data using requests, BeautifulSoup, and pandas.
 -   Clean the data and get it ready for machine learning using pandas.
--   Make predictions about who will win a match using scikit-learn.
--   Measure error and improve our predictions.

 ## Code

 File overview:

 -   `scraping.ipynb`  - a Jupyter notebook that scrapes our data.
--   `predictions.ipynb`  - a Jupyter notebook that makes predictions.

 # Local Setup